donle3/timesaving-adblock-filters/README.md

 Time-saving content filter lists for hiding specific contents of web-pages (with Brave, Vivaldi, uBlock Origin, Adblock, etc.).

+This fork fixes some filters (e.g. Instagram homepage feed) from the original repo: https://github.com/liamperritt/timesaving-adblock-filters

 ## How to use in Brave or Vivaldi browser

 Go to "Shields & privacy > Content filters" (Brave) or "Tracker and Ad Blocking > Manage Ad Blocking Sources" (Vivaldi) in the browser settings, and copy-paste the URL of the raw content of a list file from this repo (e.g. `https://raw.githubusercontent.com/liamperritt/timesaving-adblock-filters/refs/heads/main/lists/InstagramAntiDoomScrolling.txt`) into the "Add" URL text field, then click "Add/Import".